 He certainly succeeded.

-Success In The Film Business And 'Psycho'
+Success In The Film Business And Psycho

 When Anthony was just 15 years old, he started doing theater performances.
 Then, in 1953 he made his big-screen debut in The Actress, starring Spencer Tracy.
 The following year he received praise for his role in Broadway production Tea and Sympathy, and in 1957 he was nominated for Best Supporting Actor for his role in Friendly Persuasion.
-Over the next few years, Anthony became known for his ability to play roles with great emotional depth and sincerity, starring in anything from Westerns to romance movies, including a standout performance that demonstrated his emotional depth in Fear Strikes Out.
+Over the next few years, Anthony became known for his ability to play roles with great emotional depth and sincerity, starring in anything from Westerns to romance movies, including a standout performance in Fear Strikes Out.

 In 1960, Anthony got the casting call that would change his career forever.
 In a 1990 interview, Perkins remembered the moment: